SEC536: Adversarial AI - Penetration Testing AI Systems

 Sign UpWe're here to help.

-Contact UsCybersecurity careers don’t start in the same place.
-SANS gives you clear, expert-led paths to start, build confidence, and advance – no guesswork, no experience required.
+Contact UsCybersecurity careers do not all start in the same place.
+SANS gives you three clear paths to build skills, gain confidence, and choose the course that fits where you are today.

-If you’re new to cybersecurity or technology, SEC275 helps you understand how systems, networks, and security actually work.
-No prior experience required – just curiosity and a desire to learn how the digital world is built and protected.
+If you’re new to cybersecurity or technology, SEC275 helps you understand how computers, networks, and security actually work – step by step.
+No prior experience required.
+Just curiosity and a desire to learn how the digital world is built and protected.

 What You’ll Learn: